vmware-archive/ansible-module-vcloud-director/docs/index.md

 </p>
 <li>
 <h3>Response</h3>
-<p>VCD Ansible Modules provide a unanimous response.
-The response shall contain following properties,</p>
+<p>VCD Ansible Modules provide sort of a unanimous response across all operations.
+The response shall contain atleast following properties,</p>
 <ul>
 <li>msg - the success/failure string corresponding to the resource</li>
 <li>changed - "true" if resource has been modified at the infrastrucutre else "false"